Sunday, January 31, 2010

 Tangy Lime Tart (Tarte au Citron Vert)

 Tahitian Limes were 7 for $2.00AU at the Vic market on Thursday.
 I couldn't resist buying them with the thought of making this sublime zingy tart.
-The dough has a delectably crumbly and is a melt in the mouth sweet pastry.
+The sweet pastry has a delectable crumbly melt in the mouth sweet pastry.
 It is enriched with an extra egg yolk.
-The recipes I have used are an adaption of the 'Lemon Tart Filling' and 'Sweet Patry' from Justin North's "French Lessons".
-As timing timing and oven temperature used were not given in Justin's book, I have used similar recipes from Loretta Sartori's 'The Cooks Book - Patisserie' (2004).
+The recipes I have used are an adaption of the 'Lemon Tart Filling' and 'Sweet Pastry' from Justin North's "French Lessons".
+As timing and oven temperature used were not given in Justin's book, I have used a similar recipes from Loretta Sartori's 'The Cooks Book - Patisserie' (2004).

 Tangy Lime Tart (Tarte au Citron Vert)